zwave-js/node-zwave-js/docs/api/driver.md

 The message priority must one of the following enum values.
 Consuming applications typically don't need to overwrite the priority.

+> [!ATTENTION]
-**Note:** DO NOT rely on the numeric values of the enum if you're using it in your application.
+> DO NOT rely on the numeric values of the enum if you're using it in your application.
-The ordinal values are likely to change in future updates.
-Instead, refer to the enum values directly.
+> The ordinal values are likely to change in future updates.
+Instead, refer to the enum properties directly.

 ```ts
 /** The priority of messages, sorted from high (0) to low (>0) */